Where To Use BPQL

 - In the Incidents tab - Search incidents in the selected Environment and folder.
 You can search active incidents or incidents resolved in the last 24 hours.

-- In the Search tab - Search current and historical monitoring data.
+- In the Unified Search tab - Search current and historical monitoring data.
 You can filter incidents by Environment, source, and exact time period in the last 3 months.

 - In the Changes section - Search for specific tag values in changes associated with the incident to help identify the incident's Root Cause.